Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/executive-brief/essay.md

 This matters because a host institution would not be starting from zero.
 It would be stabilizing and extending an existing system that is already in active use.

-## The current gap
+## The continuity gap

 What is missing is not the idea, the community, or the software.
-What is missing is stable, coordinated support.
+What is missing is stable, coordinated stewardship capacity.

 At present, the ecosystem depends on:

 - distributed maintenance across individuals
 - uneven documentation and onboarding
 - limited institutional anchoring
-- fragile continuity for long-term stewardship
+- thin continuity for long-term stewardship

 This creates risk for: